-Additionally, your claim may help the driver who caused the accident to stop and rethink their actions the next time they’re tempted to get behind the wheel while drunk or make a careless decision while on the road.
-Lawsuits can be powerful and oftentimes correct wrongful behaviors, thereby protecting future drivers, passengers, and everyone who walks or bikes near streets and roadways.
+Additionally, filing a claim could make the negligent party stop and rethink their actions next time they’re tempted to make a careless decision on the road.
+Lawsuits can be powerful and oftentimes correct wrongful behaviors, thereby protecting future drivers, passengers, and pedestrians.

 By the Numbers: Kentucky Car Accidents Statistics

 Kentucky sees more fatalities on the road that are completely preventable than most residents would like to believe.
 According to the Kentucky Office of Highway Safety, 717 people in Kentucky lost their lives in traffic fatalities in our state during 2018.
 The numbers for 2019 are already on the rise.

 In and around Lexington alone, there were 94 traffic fatalities between the period of January 2017 to March 2018.
 That puts Lexington as the city and surrounding area with the second-most fatalities in all of Kentucky.
 Coming in first place is Louisville.

 Lexington is also home to some of the most dangerous intersections and interstates in our state.
 I-71 and I-75 are among the most dangerous highways in Kentucky; and according to a study conducted by the Kentucky State Police, most fatal car accidents in and around Lexington occur at intersections.
 Some of the most dangerous intersections—the ones with the most accidents during that year—include the following:

 - South Broadway at West Vine Street